Thrissur district: Religion

-Hinduism is the majority religion in Trissur, with 58.4% of the population.
+Hinduism is the majority religion in Thrissur, with 58.4% of the population.
 Christians and Muslims form significant minority.

 Hindus

-The Hindu community consists of mainly Nairs, Thiyyas, Ambalavasis, Brahmins (including the local Namboodiris and migrants like Iyers and Gouda Saraswat Brahmins) etc. The Scheduled Castes, around 12% of the population of the district, also form a section among the Hindus of the district.
+The Hindu community consists of mainly Nairs, Thiyyars, Ambalavasis, Brahmins (including the local Namboodiris and migrants like Iyers and Gouda Saraswat Brahmins) etc. The Scheduled Castes, around 12% of the population of the district, also form a section among the Hindus of the district.

 Guruvayur Temple is a Hindu shrine dedicated to the Lord Guruvayurappan, located in the town of Guruvayur in Kerala, India.
 It is one of the most important pilgrim centres for Hindus in South India.

 Christians

 The Catholics (Syro Malabar Church and Latin), Orthodox and Chaldeans are the main sections of the Christian Community in the district.
 Catholics constitute 90% of the Christian population of the district.
-Kunnamkulam, a town in the northern part of the district is the center for the Orthodox, Thoziyur Church and Marthomites.
+Kunnamkulam, a town in the northern part of the district is the center for the Orthodox, Malabar Independent Syrian Church (Thozhiyoor church), Pentecostals and Marthomites.
 A notable church in the area is St. Thomas Syro-Malabar Church, Palayur.